McCaffrey Family Roots

 1814 and 1819 show that Thomas was a landowner in that county.

-It appears that Thomas and Margaret are buried in the Saint Theresa Cemetery in Meade County; however, their well preserved tombstone dates are in sharp conflict with fifty years of census information.
-The tombstone death date for Thomas is February 15, picture properties1860 at age 95.
+It appears that Thomas and Margaret are buried in the Saint Theresa Cemetery in Meade County; however, their well preserved tombstone inscriptions are in sharp conflict with fifty years of census information.
+The tombstone death date for Thomas is February 15, 1860 at age 107 and for Margaret the date is March 30, 1860 at age 95.
 These death dates were well before their 1860 censuses enumerations.
 The death ages imply that birth dates of 1753 and 1765, well out of the range of birth dates recorded from 1810 until 1860.
 The conflict of these dates is reinforced by the short biography for Thomas McCaffrey found in the Historical Sketches of Old St. Theresa's in Meade County, Kentucky, authored by John A. Lyons and published in 1950.
 The author notes that Thomas' tombstone is in the St. Theresa Cemetery and the above tombstone dates are repeated.
 He also adds that Thomas was "born in Ireland and emigrated in early manhood to the American colonies" and that Thomas was a Revolutionary War veteran.
 The writer implies that this information came from "Parish histories"; however, no other significant data is included.
 If Thomas was born in Ireland, the 1850 and 1860 census data does not support this assertion.
-Even more curious is that there is not one Revolution War record that refers to Thomas McCaffrey.
+Even more curious is that there is not one Revolution War record that refers to a Thomas McCaffrey.
 In 1832, Congress authorized pensions for Revolutionary War veterans, so Thomas had an abundance of time to apply for a pension, but there is no record of such an application.
 Also, if Thomas was a Revolutionary War veteran, he would have been entitled to at least one land warrant, but there is not a record of such a warrant.
 Since two of the daughters of Thomas and Margaret seem to be buried in the St. Theresa Cemetery, we assume that is the case for Thomas and Margaret McCaffrey, however, we strongly suspect that the tombstones were erected many years after the deaths of the couple and that the 1950 biography for Thomas is more legend than fact.
 However, a Thomas McCaffety/McCafferty is recorded as serving in the Kentucky militia for six months in 1813.
 It is possible that this War of 1812 service is the source of the biographical assertion.

 Since none of the sons of Thomas and Margaret seem to have survived, there is not much interest in this lineage; however, there are probably living descendants of their daughters.
 Any information concerning this family will be appreciated.